-- (a) Locate the primary vanishing point. - (b) If there are any secondary vanishing points, find one. - (c) Determine the correct viewing position. - 11.
+- (b) Use the Perspective Theorem to find the perspective image of each of the eight corners.
+Use a viewing distance of 2 units. - (c) Draw the cube in perspective, using the images of each coordinate that you found in the previous part. - 8.
+For this problem, you will need to print out from my website a copy of Piero della Francesca's The Flagellation.
+On it, - (a) Locate the primary vanishing point. - (b) If there are any secondary vanishing points, find one. - (c) Determine the correct viewing position. - 9.
 If the box below represents a cube, then we can use our usual techniques to find the correct viewing position.
 But suppose the box is not a cube.
-Suppose instead that for whatever reason we know that the side of the box is intended to be twice as deep from left to right (that is, from front to back) as it is tall.
+Suppose instead that for whatever reason we know that the side of the box is intended to be three times as deep (that is, from front to back) as it is tall.
 What is the viewing distance in this case?

-12. Divide the rectangle below in half.
-(Cut the lines which no longer appear parallel in half.)
+10. Divide the rectangle below in half lengthwise, without measuring.
+(That is, draw a line that cuts the lines which no longer appear parallel in half.)
 Then divide the nearer of your halves in half; the nearer of your quarters in half, and the nearer of your eighths in half.
 In the end, the rectangle should have one half, one fourth, one eighth and two sixteenths.